barioentertainmentsystem/Bario-Punks/README.md

 By following these guidelines, you’ll be recognized as an official Baes ally and a vital part of our ecosystem.
 You’ll benefit from direct collaboration, potential partnerships, and increased visibility within the Base community.

 ## Next Steps
-The Bario Punks open-source framework is all about pushing the boundaries of creativity and community in the Web3 space.
+The Bario Punks open-source framework is all about pushing the boundaries of creativity and community in the onchain space.
 Join us, build something amazing, and contribute to a decentralized, open future for all.